wambuiGicheha/Logistic_Regression_Project/README.md

     Logistic Regression: The logistic regression model struggles to generalize, as indicated by its low accuracy, precision, and F1-score on the test set.

-ROC-AUC: Assesses the model’s ability to distinguish between classes.

-AUC-PR: Evaluates performance with respect to the positive class.

 * Results
 Decision Tree: Shows signs of overfitting but still performs well on unseen data.
 It has better overall accuracy, precision, recall, and F1-score compared to logistic regression.